-ACTION TAKEN - Who was report form sent to? (tick all relevant) NB: In email to be sent to recipient with the report, ask for a reply to confirm report was received. □ Queensland Police Services (QPS) Recipient Email: Date emailed: Time: Signature: Dept. Child Safety, Seniors and Disability Services (aka 'Child Safety Services') Recipient Email: Date emailed: Time: Signature: □ Family & Child Connect Recipient Email: Date emailed: Time: Signature: CONFIRM: Form received by recipient?
-Yes No RECORD KEEPING: Original report and su SLFA Board Director).
-FILING" Principal to fi
+ACTION TAKEN - Who was report form sent to? (tick all relevant) NB: In email to be sent to recipient with the report, ask for a reply to confirm report was received.
+Queensland Police Services (QPS) Recipient Email: Date emailed: Time: Signature: Dept. Children, Yth Justice & Multicultural Recipient Email: Affairs (aka 'Child Safety Services') Date emailed: Time: Signature: □ Family & Child Connect Recipient Email: Date emailed: Time: Signature: CONFIRM: Form received by recipient?
+Yes No RECORD KEEPING: Original report and support documents go to Principal (if allegation is against Principal, give to SLFA Board Director).
+FILING" Principal to file report & supporting documents in secure location and restrict access.